Phylogenetic automata, pruning, and multiple alignment: Informal tutorial on transducer composition

 \seclabel{mf-substituter} \widepdffig{mf-substituter}{Transducer $\generate(MF) \cdot \substitute(Q)$ corresponds to the generation of sequence MF (by the transducer in \figref{moore-mf-generator}) and its subsequent mutation via substitutions (by the transducer in \figref{substituter}).
 Since no gaps are involved, and the initial sequence length is specified (by \figref{moore-mf-generator}), there is only one state path through this transducer.
 State types are indicated by the shape (as per \figref{legend}), and the I/O functions of the two Insert states are indicated.
 For more information see \secref{mf-substituter}. }

 \figref{mf-substituter} is the composition of the MF-generator (\figref{moore-mf-generator}) with the $Q$-substituter (\figref{substituter}).
-This is quite similar to a probabilistic weight matrix trained on the single sequence MF, as each of the Insert states has its own emission probability weights.
+This is quite similar to a probabilistic weight matrix trained on the single sequence MF, as each of the Insert states has its own I/O probability weights.